 - Specialised services (irrigation, lighting): $65 to $110 an hour

-But here’s the thing these are just beginnings.
-Your real rates should be based on the experience you have, your location and the value that you add.
+But here’s the thing: these are just beginnings.
+Your real rate should be based on the experience you have, your location, and the value you add.

 Three Pricing Strategies That Actually Work